ToTibis/gulp4-boilerplate/README.md

 - [deepmerge](https://github.com/TehShrike/deepmerge) - merges the enumerable properties of two or more objects deeply.
 - [vanilla-lazyload](https://github.com/verlok/vanilla-lazyload) - load images, videos and iframes to when they will enter the viewport.

-*Of course, you can remove my "bicycle", include jQuery and use it as you like.*
+*Of course, you can change the template however you like.*

 ### All helpers are divided into the following modules: